izzy1721/Practice_Coding_Interview_Sols/README.md

 # Practice_Coding_Interview_Sols
-Questions I've practiced and studied to prepare forr interviews.
+Questions I've practiced and studied to prepare for interviews.
 Questions come from sources listed below: